akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *They were looking for me.
 The guards were looking for me.*

 She stopped, her hand going to her throat.
+The skin there was moist, and she could feel her pulse throbbing against her fingers.

 *The king made a vow about his son marrying?
 Was it about me?
 Which son?*